leemingzhea/IP_Project/README.md

     - Hover over the view more button, verify that the button turns red and reverts back to its original color when the mouse is moved away
     - Click on any view more button in the product border, verify that the page redirects to the corresponding product page for the selected product

-5. 2D Product Page: (not done)
+5. 2D Product Page:
     - Click on the drop down menu for the quantity, verify that the quantity drop down menu shows a range from 1 to 5.
-    - Click on the Add to Cart button, verify that the button changes to red, and the text changes to Added to Cart.
+    - Click on the "Add to Cart" button and confirm that it turns red when hovered over, accompanied by a message below indicating "Item added to cart."

-6. 3D Product Page: (not done)
+6. 3D Product Page:
     - Try to navigate around 3D model by panning, rotating, and zooming, ensure the model changes angles.
     - Click on the drop down menu for the quantity, verify that the quantity drop down menu shows a range from 1 to 5.
-    - Click on the Add to Cart button, verify that the button changes to red, and the text changes to Added to Cart.
+    - Click on the "Add to Cart" button and confirm that it turns red when hovered over, accompanied by a message below indicating "Item added to cart."

 7. Quiz Start Page: (not done)
     - Click on the Start Quiz button, verify that the the page redirects you to to quizQuestions.html

 8. Quiz Questions Page:
     - Test for Incorrect outcome.
 Click on True for the first question, Click on False for the second question.
 A red bolded text should appear below the questions that says 'Incorrect!'
     - Test for Correct outcome.
 Click on True for the first question, Click on False for the second question.
-A green bolded text should appear below the questions that says 'Correct!' (not done)
+A green bolded text should appear below the questions that says 'Correct!
+50 points awarded.'

 9. Community Poll Page:
     - Click on the radio for the artwork that the user likes then submit, verify that the vote has been submitted

-10. Rewards Page: (not done)
+10. Rewards Page:
     - Verify that you have 500 points to spend.
     - Click on any of the Claim button, your points should deduct accordingly.

 11. Cart Page: (not done)
-    -
+    - Ensure that you have browsed through any of the Product Pages and click on 'Add to Cart' button before you come to this page.
+    - Verify that the Product that you have added to cart is shown along with the Product Title, Price, Quantity, and a Remove button.
+    - Verify that the price reflected below is correct and corresponds to your Product price.
+    - Verify that when you click on the Apply button without entering any values in the Discount Code placeholder, a pop-up message will appear on top of the window indicating "Invalid discount code.
+Please try again."
+    - Click on the 'Proceed to Pay' button, you should be redirected to the Payment Page.

 12. Payment Page:
     - Verify that the card number and expiry date only allows you to key in numerical value.
     - Click on any of the payment option images, ensure that the buttons are hovered in blue colour when selected.
-    -
+    - Click on 'Confirm Payment' without filling in anything, a pop-up message will appear on top of the window indicating "Please fill in all the required fields."
+    - Now click on 'Confirm Payment' after filling in all the required fields, you will be redirected back to our store page.

 4. Profile page:
+    - Verify that your username is displayed correctly
     - Try to click the sign out button, verify that the page redirects the user back to the login page
-    -

 ## Credits